-Everyone loves a cute animal video once in a while.
-And the San Diego Zoo's TikTok account pleasantly takes advantage of this well-known fact.
+Everyone loves a cute animal video.
+The San Diego Zoo's TikTok account pleasantly takes advantage of this well-known fact.

 The zoo's strategy is simple: Post videos of cute animals with fun music.
-And with over 50,000 fans, it seems to be working.
-How could anyone not want to follow them after seeing this video of a lounging meerkat?
+And with over 2 million fans, it seems to be working.
+How could anyone not want to follow them after seeing this video of an adorable red panda?

 If that cuteness wasn't enough, the zoo has also dueted with other animal-friendly accounts, like the Monterey Aquarium:

 Not only is this appealing to penguin lovers, but it's also a great example of how two similar brands can cross-promote using TikTok features.
 Because of the zoo's tagging strategy, this video might be seen by fans of the aquarium and the zoo.
 This way, zoo followers might gain more interest in the aquarium and vice versa.

 While it might be challenging to get your content to go viral like the bigger brands, TikTok could be a great tool for getting in sync with younger audiences.

 If you think TikTok might be part of your marketing strategy soon or in the future, now would be a great time to get ahead of your competitors by downloading the app and investigating what similar brands or potential audiences are doing there.

 If you're raring to go on a TikTok strategy, here are a few tips and takeaways that we've gained from looking at the brands that have already done well on the app.